krishnag-12/krishnag-12/README.md

-👋 Hi there!
+# 👋 Hi there!
+Myself Krishna
 I’m currently pursuing a Bachelor of Engineering in Electronics and Communication (ECE) at BMS College of Engineering, Bengaluru.

 💻 I have a strong passion for Verilog programming and specialize in digital and analog circuit design.